The Red Ring of Death: How Microsoft Turned a $1.15 Billion Crisis into a Brand-Saving Victory

 When Crisis Communications Meets Reality

 The customer experience was brutal: endless hold times, promises of replacement units that took weeks to arrive and by then, all gaming enthusiasm had evaporated.
-With failure rates approaching 100%, this wasn't just a product defect; it was an epidemic.
+With failure rates approaching 100%, this was an epidemic.

 The Strategic Pivot